bjeri002-xamk/Portfolio/html-schoolwork/README.md

-Some projects made with HTML.
+Some projects made with HTML and JavaScript.